 Cast Iron Kitchenware: History, Advantages, and Selection of the Kitchen Icon

-Since the founding of this Country, Americans have and continue to prize cast iron cookware.
+Since the founding of this country, Americans have prized cast iron cookware.
 By the beginning of the 20th century, the cast iron skillet was a common household appliance, renown for frying and searing.
 In the South, cast iron pans are not only beloved for preparing a favorite treat, cornbread, but is part of its history.
 Many areas of the South are rich in iron.
 Birmingham, Alabama, for example, has very little history in agriculture.
 Only after the iron industry took advantage of its “red mountains,” full boulders rich in iron, did the city rise to fame.
 My Grandfather grew up down the road from a local cast iron company, Birmingham Stove and Range, taking in pig iron to cast ovens and hollowware for most of the 20th century.
 Florence’s Martin Stove and Range served as another cast iron foundry in Alabama.
 Other foundries existed around the South, such as in Georgia and Tennessee, and up North in Pennsylvania and Ohio, each one, throwing out cookware to help feed America.
 Cast-ironware is not merely history, though, but remains an integral part of every well-stocked kitchen.
 Today, I write of the history and virtues of cast iron and next week the best way to season and maintain the living piece of America.

 One of the earliest American cast iron kitchenware is the Dutch oven.
 Since early Americans principally cooked over the hearth, they needed cookware with legs or handles to properly cook.
 The Dutch oven filled the order.
 The Dutch oven, with its legs to place on the coals, and the flanged lid to hold coals, and handle to place on a crane above the coals, quickly grew in prominence through the 18th century and was highly valued through the following century.
 Estelle W. Wilcox’s writes in The Dixie Cook-Book (1883) of the Southerner’s love of the piece, saying, “during the war the soldiers were delighted to get possession of one of these ovens to bake their pork and beans in or their corn bread or ‘pone.’”
 She concludes by adding, “ there is no oven which bakes pork and beans and imparts the same delicious flavor…”